santFragoso/just-some-git-tests-lol/README.md

 # just-some-git-tests-lol
 My personal begginer repository to figure out how git and github actually work.
-Very wacky.